quikwise/gxmods/README.md

 I make silly mods and this is the place to host them.

 # Installation Methods
+The mod zips on this repo include both options below, use one.
 ## Loading Unpacked Mod Folders

 - Go to `opera://extensions`